gatsbyjs/gatsby/docs/blog/2018-08-11-gatsby-pair-programming/index.md

 10!
 No doubt.
 And higher than 10 if you have never done pair programming.
 Just take a simple task and go!
 It’s not about the code you will write, but the experience of developing with an expert.
 It’s just amazing. :)

-Again, thanks Jason Lengstorf for the time! and thanks Gatsby for this amazing project! 🎉
+Again, thanks Jason Lengstorf for the time, and thanks Gatsby for this amazing project! 🎉